agentydragon/agentydragon.github.io/posts/2021-10-18-rai-ml-mistakes-3.md

 run.
 You control it with continuous signals.
 I'm not sure what exactly they mean, probably something like force applied to joints.
 Continuous actions mean you need to use slightly different algorithms.
-I went to learn TD3 (twin delayed deep deterministic actor-critic), based on [OpenAI's treatment Spinning Up in Deep RL](https://spinningup.openai.com/en/latest/algorithms/td3.html).
+I went to learn TD3 (twin delayed deep deterministic actor-critic), based on [OpenAI's treatment in Spinning Up in Deep RL](https://spinningup.openai.com/en/latest/algorithms/td3.html).
 It was published in a 2018 paper called [Addressing Function Approximation Error in Actor-Critic Methods][paper].